-- In light of ever changing regulation a security and governance expert should be part of the team.
+- In light of ever-changing regulations, a security and governance expert should be part of the team.

-Once established, the planning team becomes the steering committee and serve to move the project forward and eliminate roadblocks by determining project goals, setting expectations, identifying gaps, and opening communication channels.
+Once established, the planning team becomes the steering committee and serves to move the project forward and eliminate roadblocks by determining project goals, setting expectations, identifying gaps, and opening communication channels.

 Build Staffing plan

-If this is a new initiative for the company, then it is necessary to have a short term and long term plan to build out the skills set required.
+If this is a new initiative for the company, then it is necessary to have a short-term and long-term plan to build out the skills set required.
 Predictive analytics requires a combination of statistical modeling and computer programming skills along with sound business domain expertise.
-These are scarce skill set and companies should have a plan in place to hire and retain talent.
+These are scarce skillsets and companies should have a plan in place to hire and retain talent.

 Set the right expectations

 Every predictive analytics model has a margin of error, and the steering committee will need to identify and quantify the risk involved with acting on an inaccurate prediction.
 Some business processes have a very low tolerance to risk, and the steering committee must decide how to drive business decisions with predictive analytics.

 Clearly identifying sources of data—internal and external—is imperative, as is quantifying the effort involved in pulling data from these sources.
 At the same time, the steering committee should also evaluate existing technology solutions, identify gaps, and make a recommendation to build or buy.

 Establish channels of reporting and communication